-OK, so you might not have been planning to go full hotel mode, but if it’s either that or waking up to guests with hair-of-the-dog breath, we’re going for the former.
+So you might not have been planning to go full hotel mode, but if it’s either that or waking up to guests with hair-of-the-dog breath, we’re going for the former.
 A little bowl in the bathroom with a spare toothbrush, toothpaste, and other essentials will avoid any needless emergency trips to the shops.

 9. Reading Material

-Just because you’ve invited them to stay, doesn’t mean you necessarily want to hang out your friends and family 24/7.
+Just because you’ve invited them to stay, doesn’t mean you necessarily want to hang out with your friends and family 24/7.
 A couple of books on the bedside is a great way to keep your guests happy, plus it’s an opportunity to show them what a connoisseur of literature you really are, right?